 Meetings are held in the Phyllis Hore Room, rear Kew Library, Cotham Road, Kew (Melway Map 45 D6), on the third Wednesday of each month (except January), commencing at 8pm.
 Visitors are requested to arrive by 7.40pm.

-MARCH, APRIL, MAY 2020 meeting cancelled due to Corona virus pandemic restrictions.
+MARCH, APRIL, MAY and JUNE 2020 meetings cancelled due to Corona virus pandemic restrictions.
 Subsequent meetings in 2020 have been / will be conducted via ZOOM.

 2020 Speaker program

 19 February - Graeme Nyberg, Hiking in Japan